eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Text

 This element defines a mapping from a DCPS partition/topic combination to a Cyclone DDS network partition.
-This allows partitioning data flows by using special multicast addresses for part of the data and possibly also encrypting the data flow.
+This allows partitioning data flows by using special multicast addresses for part of the data and possibly encrypting the data flow.

 The default value is: "".